-- " a diverse range of employment and training opportunities that complement and reinforce the Sunshine Coast Industrial Park to the north of the UDA and contributes towards self containment in the Sunshine Coast Region - " low and medium impact industry including research and technology facilities, service industry and warehouses - " an appealing industrial and business environment providing a high level of amenity - " non-industrial uses which are limited in scale and type to those uses that are compatible and able to demonstrate a nexus with industrial uses.
-Nonindustrial uses are not to duplicate commercial or retail uses intended for the centres network - " appropriate transitioning of land uses at the interface with residential neighbourhoods
+- " a diverse range of employment and training opportunities that complement and reinforce the Sunshine Coast Industrial Park to the north of the UDA and contributes towards self containment in the Sunshine Coast Region - " low and medium impact industry including research and technology facilities, service industry and warehouses - " an appealing industrial and business environment providing a high level of amenity - non-industrial uses which are limited in scale and type to those uses that are compatible and able to demonstrate a nexus with industrial uses.
+Nonindustrial uses are not to duplicate commercial or retail uses intended for the centres network - " industrial uses that do not prejudice adjoining land uses outside the UDA - " appropriate transitioning of land uses at the interface with residential neighbourhoods - " an appropriate height of buildings, structures and advertising devices that

-- " an appropriate height of buildings, structures and advertising devices that does not impact upon the amenity of the area, in particular the visual amenity of the Bruce Highway as an important gateway to the Sunshine Coast - " a road network that does not provide direct access from the primary road network nor encourage industrial traffic through residential neighbourhoods.
+- does not impact upon the amenity of the area, in particular the visual amenity of the Bruce Highway as an important gateway to the Sunshine Coast - " industry and business areas with access from a connector or higher order road that does not require heavy vehicles to pass through residential areas, and in which lots generally have access from the internal street network only.